A new observable for holographic cosmology: Gravity on complexified geometries

 \subsection{Gravitational one-loop determinant}

 We are also interested in the one-loop determinant of the metric and bulk fields around this saddle point.
 An important contribution comes from the metric zero modes, as in \cite{Saad:2018bqo, Chen:2023hra}.
 There is a relative time shift $T_\rel$ between the two boundaries, which is canonically conjugate to the energy $E = \frac{\rh^2}{8G}$, i.e., $\qty{T_\rel, E} = 1$ \cite{Kuchar:1994zk, Harlow:2018tqv}.
 As we are in three dimensions, there is also a relative shift $\phi_\rel$ of the angular coordinate between the two boundaries, canonically conjugate to the angular momentum (we have set the angular momentum to zero in our discussion for simplicity).
 Thus, for fixed values of the energy and angular momentum, we actually have a two-parameter family of classical saddles to integrate over.
-The range of integration in $T_\rel$ is fixed by the periodicity $T$ we have chosen for the $t$ coordinate, and the range of integration of $\phi_\rel$ is similarly fixed by the $2\pi$ periodicity of $\phi$, so integrating over this family of solutions gives us a factor of the volume of the torus in the one-loop determinant, $2\pi T$.
+The range of integration in $T_\rel$ is fixed by the periodicity $T$ we have chosen for the $t$ coordinate, and the range of integration of $\phi_\rel$ is similarly fixed by the $2\pi$ periodicity of $\phi$.
+More precisely, we also integrate over a window of energies and angular momenta, so the path integral includes a zero mode integral over

+The first integral gives a contribution of the form $T \Delta E$, and the second integral gives a contribution of the form $2\pi \Delta J$.
+While we write the first integral as $T \Delta E$, the expression is actually symmetric between the two boundaries: while the periods $T$ and $\tilde{T}$ in the two asymptotic regions are not equal, the relation between the energies implies that $T \Delta E = \tilde{T} \Delta \tilde{E}$.
+Hence, integrating over this family of solutions gives us a factor of the volume of the torus in the one-loop determinant, $2\pi T$.
 As in the double cone \cite{Saad:2018bqo}, this implies that the contribution from these saddles grows linearly with $T$

 This is a cosmological version of the ramp in the spectral form factor.
 In the microscopic theory, we expect this ramp behavior to be cut off at some value of $T$ but this will not be visible in our semi-classical saddle-point analysis.